nubzoar/ClickWars/README.md

 ClickWars is a multiplayer HTML5 Canvas game inspired by an old Warcraft III Battle.net Mod called Wintermaul Wars.
 It will not really be a tower defence game though.

-It uses node Socket.IO library to implement WebSockets for multiplayer.
+It uses a node library called Socket.IO to implement WebSockets for multiplayer.